wp-plugins/my-calendar/readme.txt

 = 2.4.0 =

-Todo: add filter on template_redirect that redirects single event pages to mc_uri if event is hidden

 New features:
 * Set upcoming event class based on time, rather than date.
 * Add past/present classes to today's events widget